 - Search the Ohio Notary Commission database for an active notary.
 If a notary commission has expired, then they do not have the authority to notarize your document.
 The notary search page may be found here: Ohio Notary Public Search.

 - Review and understand the document you intend to sign.
 If your document is legal in nature, then you may wish to have an attorney review the document as well.

 - Make sure the document has a place prepared for you to sign and the notary public to sign and place his or her seal.
 If the document does not contain notarial certificate language and a place for the notary public’s signature and seal then you must confirm with the notary public that he or she has a loose notarial certificate to attach.
 You will need to specify the type of notarial act required so that the notary public provides the correct notarial certificate.
-An acknowledgement is when you declare to the notary public that you willingly signed the document and the language on the notarial certificate typically states “acknowledged before me.”
+An acknowledgment is when you declare to the notary public that you willingly signed the document and the language on the notarial certificate typically states “acknowledged before me.”
 A jurat certificate requires the notary public to give you an oath or affirmation and the certificate contains language such as “sworn to or affirmed and subscribed before me.”

 - Following the notarial act, review the notarial certificate for completeness/accuracy.
 The notarial certificate must be in English and include the following:

 - Language to indicate if the act was an acknowledgment or jurat.